robertchen/kubernetes-cluster-vagrant/README.md

 # kubernetes-cluster-vagrant

 Minikube kubernetes is not cluster and cannot dev/testing as a production cluster.
-This creates a kubernetes cluster using vagrant.
+This creates a kubernetes cluster using vagrant on IMAC moJave 10.14.3.
 Nodes are based on Ubuntu 18.04, kubernetes version is latest.
 1. run:
 vagrant up